awsdocs/aws-lambda-developer-guide/doc_source/lambda-python-how-to-create-deployment-package.md

    ...
    ```

-1. Add your actual function code to the archive\.
+1. Add your function code to the archive\.

    ```
    ~/my-function/package$ cd $OLDPWD